fbernutz/die-himmelstraeumerin-blog/Content/posts/thoughts-about-2020.md

 My sister invited me to go **rock climbing** with her in May.
 I had some bouldering experience before, but I love climbing more because you're outside in the nature and it's so fun to spend time with my sister.
 We go almost every weekend!

 In August, I started going **swimming** two to three times a week.
 During the summer, the outdoor pools were still open and I could go there after work.
-On the one hand to ride my bike and on the other hand to go swimming, to get my mind off work.
+I could get my mind off work by riding my bike and going to swim.
 I was immediately hooked on it.
 I could do it by myself and enjoy the weather in the summer.
 I really enjoyed the 50m swim lane.
 I tried to crawl for a bit, but it just didn't work for me and I panicked after a few strokes, because I couldn't get enough air into my lungs.
 So, I just stuck to breaststroke and I was happy (when the swim lane was long enough and they lane was clear).
 On my vacation in September, the AirBnB had access to a spa at a hotel next door.
 They had a pool, but the swim lane was only ~13m long.
 So annoying, but hey, there was water and it was free 😉 One day, we went to a spa that had a loooong sports pool that was totally empty (of course) instead of the other hot tub and fun areas.
 I beat my highscore and swam 1km in under 20min!
 I was so happy the whole day.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I‘ve just swam 1km in under 20min for the first time since August.
 Yesss! 💪 <a href="https://t.co/efIDo5E0MD">pic.twitter.com/efIDo5E0MD</a></p>&mdash; diehimmelstraeumerin (@felibe444) <a href="https://twitter.com/felibe444/status/1306553354953338881?ref_src=twsrc%5Etfw">September 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>